 The Research Team will provide you with the informed consent form (ICF) packet for your review.
 The ICF provides all the details of the study, including the drug or device, risks and benefits, compensation, tests, procedures, etc. If you choose to participate, you will then be screened for the study.
 At this visit the Research staff and the principal investigator will conduct procedures as mandated by the study protocol.
 If you qualify, you will continue with study visits.
 You may withdraw from participation at any time.

-If you are interested in learning more about Research or a particular study, please CLICK HERE to contact us via email or call 208-639-4938 and ask for the Research Department.
+If you are interested in learning more about Research or a particular study, please contact us via email at firstname.lastname@example.org or call 208-639-4938.

 Joseph H. Williams, MD, CPI

 Dr. Williams is our lead physician involving clinical trials.
 He is a board certified urologist.
 Dr. Williams received his medical training the U.S. Navy.
 He has the distinction of being one of few Certified Principal Investigators in the State of Idaho.
 He has extensive research expertise and knowledge of Good Clinical Practice (GCP) and Food and Drug Administration (FDA) regulations pertaining to Research.
 He serves on many boards and committees in the Treasure Valley, including the Idaho State Board of Medicine.
-He serves as a Scout Master for the Boy Scouts and enjoys running, backpacking, and theatre.
+He served as a Scout Master for the Boy Scouts for 23 years and enjoys running, backpacking, and theatre.

 Tanna Morris, CCRC, NCPT

 Email: TMorris@idurology.com, Contact: (208) 639-4884

 Tanna has been with IUI since 2007.
 She has worked in several departments throughout IUI, gaining experience and knowledge of urology practices.
 Tanna became part of the Research Team in 2009.
 She is a certified clinical research coordinator through ACRP and is certified phlebotomist.
 Involved in patient care and maintenance of regulatory documents, she also maintains budgets and contracts for the Research Department.
 Born and raised in the Treasure Valley, Tanna is a devoted wife and mother.
 She enjoys refinishing furniture and spending time with family.

 Misty Pichardo, BS, CCRC, NCPT